 We recommend displaying on the public side of the counter, so people can choose their own mug/jar and it doesn't clog up your workspace.

-Pick a spot in your cafe where they can be seen and used easily, there's no point hiding them in the corner.
+Pick a spot where they can be seen and used easily, there's no point hiding them in the corner.
 On a display shelf or in a basket works well (see pics above for inspiration).

 Make a station or box where your community can return used mugs.
 Sometimes they may come back dirty, don't fret.
 You'll need to be washing them before they're used again anyway, just like your dine-in cups, so work out a schedule for this with your staff.

-We'd also recommend you consider adding a surcharge for single use cups (like the supermarkets do for bags).
-Research has shown that surcharges encourage uptake of reusables faster than discounts for byo-ing.
+We'd also recommend you consider adding a surcharge for single-use cups (like the supermarkets do for bags).
+Research has shown that surcharges encourage uptake of reusables faster than discounts for BYO.

-Instead of wasting time on the computer ordering single-use cups, use that time to shout out to your community on social media instead.
+Instead of wasting time ordering single-use cups, use that time to shout out to your community on social media instead.
 Remind them to return the mugs or jars and invite them for a coffee at the same time (see below).

-Congratulations! on your new committed relationship to reusable cups/mugs/jars.
+Congratulations on your new committed relationship with reusable cups/mugs/jars!

 Now is the time to shout about it from the rooftops.